World Peace English Lesson

 Vocabulary

-Ceasefire now! = an immediate agreement to stop fighting to have peace talks.
+Ceasefire = an immediate agreement to stop committing violence and engage in dialogue and negotiation.

 Low Intermediate/Advanced (B1-C2)